brianglass/anastasis/files/ninth_hour_and_typika.md

 Blessed are the peacemakers, for they shall be called the children of God.

-Blessed are those who are persecuted for justiceÂ’s sake, for theirs is the kingdom of heaven.
+Blessed are those who are persecuted for justice’s sake, for theirs is the kingdom of heaven.

 Blessed are you when men shall revile you and persecute you and say all manner of evil against you falsely for my sake.